Islandora/documentation/docs/installation/manual/configuring_drupal.md

 sudo -u www-data composer require drupal/restui:^1.16 sudo -u www-data composer require drupal/rdfui:^1.0-beta1 sudo -u www-data composer require drupal/content_browser:^1.0@alpha
-# Solr should already exist from the Solr installation step, but is included
-# here just in case.
-sudo -u www-data composer require drupal/search_api_solr:^3.0
 # These tend to be good to enable for a development environment, or just for a
 # higher quality of life when managing Islandora.
 That being said, devel should
 # NEVER be enabled on a production environment, as it intentionally gives the